 4. Environmentally Friendly – It is an eco-friendly cleaning method that uses only water, reducing the need for harsh chemicals that can harm the environment.

-How To Steam Clean Hardwood Flooring
+How To Steam Clean Your Hardwood Floors

 To steam clean hardwood floors, you will need a steam mop with a hardwood floor setting, distilled water, and a clean microfiber pad.